rehierl/html-outliner-spec/issue-associations.md

 unchanged - i.e. it will keep referencing the section of the heading element being exited.

-NOTE - With regards to the current step, this last case will as intended.
+NOTE - With regards to the current step, this last case will work as intended.
 That is, other nodes will be associated with the section of the last heading element.